Why Augmented Reality Will Save Museums Worldwide

 The ability to create stronger bonds between the viewer and the artwork cuts through this misconception idea that art is elitist.
 Art is about our humanity that we all share equally.

 We need a new kind of museum experience, and we need new art.
-Luckily, creators and artists are always reaching out to galleries and museums in their community.
+Luckily, creators and artists are always reaching out to galleries and museums in their communities.
 And Artivive wants to help them gain access to the exciting new frontier of augmented reality.

 And so, Artivive is organizing open calls for content with several institutions around the world.
 I’m constantly amazed by how many submissions we get — there really is no lack of talent today, no shortage of voices worthy of being heard.